Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 By Tami Luhby, CNN

-The two committees’ proposals aren’t finalized yet and could still change before they are voted on by the panels, which is expected to take place in the coming days.

-The overall package aims to extend the GOP’s 2017 Tax Cuts and Jobs Act, as well as to fulfill several of Trump’s campaign promises.
-To help offset these tax reductions, the House is also looking for at least $1.5 trillion in spending cuts.
+The magnitude of the measures is evident in the estimates of the cost they would incur or the savings they would produce.

+The tax package approved by the Ways and Means Committee carries a price tag of a little more than $3.8 trillion over 10 years, according to the Joint Committee on Taxation.
+Meanwhile, the Energy and Commerce plan, which contains contentious cuts to Medicaid, would reduce the deficit by at least $880 billion over a decade, according to an initial Congressional Budget Office analysis.

-Republicans are also signaling they will make good on other Trump campaign promises, such as significant investments in staffing at the US southern border, new systems to discourage immigration into the US and a gigantic new missile defense shield.
+Republicans are also aiming to make good on other Trump campaign promises, such as significant investments in staffing at the US southern border, new systems to discourage immigration into the US and a gigantic new missile defense shield.
 Then there are other longtime GOP policy goals, such as an overhaul of the nation’s outdated air traffic system, new fees targeting electric cars and a pivot away from federal student loans.

+Overall, the House is looking for at least $1.5 trillion in spending cuts to offset the legislation’s sweeping tax breaks and investments in defense and immigration control.
+The measures could still change before they are voted on by the full chamber, and Senate Republicans are likely to make additional changes even after the House passes the legislation.

-Eleven House committees are working on pieces of the larger bill, which will then be assembled into the package.
-Speaker Mike Johnson hopes to vote on the legislation before Memorial Day — an ambitious deadline.
-The Senate, however, has different ideas of what should be in the package.
-The chamber also has stricter rules of what can be included since congressional Republicans are pushing the legislation through using the budget reconciliation process so they don’t need Democratic support in the Senate.
+The Senate also has stricter rules for what can be included since congressional Republicans are pushing the legislation through the budget reconciliation process, so they don’t need Democratic support in the Senate.

-Here’s what we know about the initial plans that some House committees have proposed for the legislative package:
+Here’s what we know about the proposals approved by the House committees:

 Medicaid work requirements